radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ADMIN > Control Panel Config | View & Edit
 ADMIN > Access Tokens | View & Edit

 **Namespace Administrator:**  Members assigned this role are responsible for managing the RadiantOne namespace.
-The namespace is managed from Control Panel > SETUP > Directory Namespace > Namespace Design.
+The namespace is managed from Control Panel > Setup > Directory Namespace > Namespace Design.
 The responsibilities include:
 -  Creating new naming contexts and mounting backends
 -  Configuring and managing identity views